digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 kustomization/flux-system	True 	Applied revision: main/1d69c3c9591e18a68d5794c2d21d4b31c3398ac6	main/1d69c3c9591e18a68d5794c2d21d4b31c3398ac6	False
 ```

-In case we need to do some troubleshooting and also see what Flux CD is doing we can access the logs via:
+In case we need to do some troubleshooting and also see what Flux CD is doing, we can access the logs via:

 ```bash
 flux logs
 ```

-Sample output:
+The output looks similar to the following:

 ```
 ...